aslamsikder/Medical-Chatbot-App/README.md

 # Medical Chatbot App

 ## Project Overview
+The Medical Chatbot App is an AI-powered conversational assistant designed to provide reliable medical information, symptom guidance, and healthcare support.
+Built using LangChain, Flask, and LLM-based reasoning, it integrates retrieval-augmented generation (RAG) and domain-specific knowledge bases to deliver accurate, context-aware responses.
+The system enables users to interact naturally through text, receive preliminary medical insights, and vector-based retrieval.
+This application demonstrates the power of AI in healthcare, promoting accessibility, efficiency, and safe patient engagement through intelligent automation.
 ---
 ## Project Structure
 The project is organized into a modular structure to separate concerns, making it clean, maintainable, and easy to navigate.